 — Pippa (@lifeofpippa_) 1 April 2017

-So, I’m going to start with the ending and work backwards.
-I’m very conscious of keeping this spoiler free for anybody who’ll be seeing this production later in the year, so I’m sure this will be annoyingly vague, but I’ll just say this: never before have I sat in an audience where instead of applause as the curtain fell, there was complete silence.
-I had to make a conscious effort to reinstall a normal expression on my face, because my jaw was practically on the floor.
-Attractive, I know.
-You could argue that had I been more aware of the storyline before seeing the ballet, I would’ve been better prepared for what was coming.
-However, I maintain that the way it was played out on stage would have winded anybody.
+So, let me start with the ending and work backwards.
+I’m very conscious of keeping this spoiler free for anybody who’ll be seeing this production later in the year, so I’ll just say this: never before have I sat in an audience where instead of applause as the curtain fell, there was complete silence.
+I had to make a conscious effort to reinstate a normal expression on my face, because my jaw was practically on the floor.
+You could argue that had I been more aware of the storyline before seeing the ballet I would’ve been better prepared for what was coming, however I maintain that the way it was played out on stage would have winded anybody.
 Massive props to the set, lighting and music people for creating a tumultuous ending so grand that I was lost for word.
 Me, for crying out loud.

 Staging-wise, the use of the proscenium arch was a clever way of portraying the stage within the stage, something that potentially could have become confusing for the audience had it not been handled well.
 The costuming was a brilliant representation of the theatre world in the late 1940s, with the red shoes themselves being fully utilised as a physical representation of the power of obsession.